wo3kie/cxxDojo/README.md

 assert(FloatFormatter(0.0000001234, 9).toString() == "0.0000001");
 ```

+**floyd_warshall.cpp**
+Implement Floyd-Warshall algorithm.
+From [Wikipedia](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm) the Floyd–Warshall algorithm is a procedure for finding shortest paths in a directed weighted graph with positive or negative edge weights but with no negative cycles.

 **mean_squared_error.cpp**
 Implement a function to calculate mean squared error (MSE).
 From [Wikipedia](https://en.wikipedia.org/wiki/Mean_squared_error) MSE is the average squared difference between the estimated values and the true value.